 The Acronis AnyData Engine is the core suite of technology that powers all Acronis’ new generation data protection products to capture, store, recover, control, and access data in virtual, physical, cloud, and mobile environments.
-It’s modular architecture lets you use one or more Acronis products, designed and optimized for a specific workload, and lets you add on, blend, and easily manage additional products as your technology infrastructure evolves - without replacing any products.
-Whether your data resides on-premise, in the cloud, or in remote offices, the AnyData Engine combines backup, bare metal restore, migration, deployment, system recovery, and access to keep your data safe.
+Its modular architecture lets you use one or more Acronis products, designed and optimized for a specific workload, and lets you add on, blend, and easily manage additional products as your technology infrastructure evolves — without replacing any products.
+Whether your data resides on-premises, in the cloud, or in remote offices, the AnyData Engine combines backup, bare metal restore, migration, deployment, system recovery, and access to keep your data safe.

 Acronis AnyData Engine benefits

 Fueled by over 100 patents, the Acronis AnyData Engine is a set of deep and powerful New Generation Data Protection technologies that capture, store, recover, control and access data in virtual, physical, cloud and mobile environments.

 Easy, complete and safe backup, disaster recovery and secure access solutions.

 Best-in-class individual products optimized for your most important workloads that seamlessly blend into a total solution.